Kong/docs.konghq.com/app/install/docker.md

 Details about how to use Kong in Docker can be found on the DockerHub repository hosting the image: [kong](https://hub.docker.com/_/kong/).
 We also have a [Docker Compose template](https://github.com/Mashape/docker-kong/tree/master/compose) with built-in orchestration and scalability.

-Here is a quick example showing how to link a Kong container to a Cassandra or PostgreSQL container:
+Here is a quick example showing how to connect a Kong container to a Cassandra or PostgreSQL container:

+1. **Create a Docker network**

+    You will need to create a custom network to allow the containers to discover and communicate with each other.
+In this example `kong-net` is the network name, you can use any name.

+    ```bash
+    $ docker network create kong-net
+    ```

-1. **Start your database**
+2. **Start your database**

     If you wish to use a Cassandra container:

     ```bash
     $ docker run -d --name kong-database \
+                  --network=kong-net \
                   -p 9042:9042 \
                   cassandra:3
     ```